Aider-AI/aider/docs/ctags.md

 A simple solution is to send the **entire codebase** to GPT along with each change request.
 Now GPT has all the context!
 But even moderately sized repos won't fit in the 8k-token GPT-4 context window.
-An improvement is to be selective, and hand pick which files from the repo to send.
+An improved approach is to be selective, and hand pick which files from the repo to send.
 For the example above, you could send the file that contains Foo and the file that contains the logging subsystem.